calebikhuohon/mws-restaurant-stage-1/README.md

   ```
   # npm install
   ```
-5. Follow the instructions contained in the [development server's](https://github.com/udacity/mws-restaurant-stage-3) to access the JSON data for the restaurant reviews web application.
+5. Follow the instructions contained in the [development server](https://github.com/udacity/mws-restaurant-stage-3)'s README to access the JSON data for the restaurant reviews web application.

 ## Leaflet.js and Mapbox: